Skip to content

 In coastal regions such as New England, where lobsters were abundant, tourism became a significant industry.
 Lobster dinners became a popular attraction for tourists, further cementing the crustacean's status as a sought-after dish.

-Lobster's rise in culinary prestige was also fueled by its versatility in haute cuisine.
+Its versatility in haute cuisine fueled Lobster's rise in culinary prestige.
 Chefs experimented with various recipes, incorporating lobster into dishes such as bisques, salads, and pastas, further enhancing its desirability among diners.

 Lobster became not only a symbol of culinary indulgence but also a cultural icon associated with luxury and celebration.
 It became a staple item on menus of upscale restaurants and was often served at special occasions such as weddings and holidays.